Improving Uncertainty Quantification of Variance Networks by Tree-Structured Learning: Abstract

 \section{Abstract}

-To improve uncertainty quantification of variance networks, we propose a novel tree-structured local neural network model that partitions the feature space into multiple regions based on uncertainty heterogeneity.
+To improve the uncertainty quantification of variance networks, we propose a novel tree-structured local neural network model that partitions the feature space into multiple regions based on uncertainty heterogeneity.
 A tree is built upon giving the training data, whose leaf nodes represent different regions where region-specific neural networks are trained to predict both the mean and the variance for quantifying uncertainty.
 The proposed Uncertainty-Splitting Neural Regression Tree (USNRT) employs novel splitting criteria.
-At each node, a neural network is trained on the full data first, and a statistical test for the residuals is conducted to find the best split, corresponding to the two sub-regions with the most significant uncertainty heterogeneity.
+At each node, a neural network is trained on the full data first, and a statistical test for the residuals is conducted to find the best split, corresponding to the two sub-regions with the most significant uncertainty heterogeneity between them.
 USNRT is computationally friendly because very few leaf nodes are sufficient and pruning is unnecessary.
-On extensive UCI datasets, in terms of both calibration and sharpness, USNRT shows superior performance compared to some recent popular methods for variance prediction, including vanilla variance network, deep ensemble, dropout-based methods, tree-based models, etc. Through comprehensive visualization and analysis, we uncover how USNRT works and show its merits.
+Furthermore, an ensemble version can be easily constructed to estimate the total uncertainty including the aleatory and epistemic.
+On extensive UCI datasets, USNRT or its ensemble shows superior performance compared to some recent popular methods for quantifying uncertainty with variances.
+Through comprehensive visualization and analysis, we uncover how USNRT works and show its merits, revealing that uncertainty heterogeneity does exist in many datasets and can be learned by USNRT.